-Except in 1/2A, every aircraft shall be equipped with a positive means of steering on the ground using a dedicated, operable servo(s).
+Every aircraft shall be equipped with a positive means of steering on the ground using a dedicated, operable servo(s).
 Aerodynamic yaw control by means of a movable rudder or "V" tail fulfills this requirement.
 In addition, while in flight, all aircraft shall be positively and independently controllable in pitch and roll modes using dedicated, operable servos.
 Mixing of control functions is permitted so long as the aircraft remains positively and independently controllable in both pitch and roll modes at all times while in flight.